Pump Centre Council Terms of Reference (ToR) summary

 - Champion an “initiative”.
 This could be a project, event, research, training, technical guide, general support, etc., that they will deliver to support the Pump Centre's agreed strategy and to benefit the Pump Centre membership.

-Nominations are accepted from the beginning of August to the end of September during a nomination year, with the term of office commencing 1st January following the nomination.
+Nominations are accepted from the beginning of August to around the end of October during a nomination year, with the term of office commencing 1st January following the nomination.